-Olive Garden, the nation’s most successful Italian-style restaurant chain, will thank veterans with a free meal this Veterans Day, Sunday, November 11.
+Olive Garden is the nation’s most successful Italian-style restaurant chain, with nearly 900 locations.

-Olive Garden is among many restaurants celebrating Veterans Day with free or discounted meals for veterans and active duty military members who have sacrificed to guard our nation’s freedom.
+Here is a list of over 100 restaurants celebrating Veterans Day with free or discounted meals for veterans and active duty military members who have sacrificed to guard our nation’s freedom.

 About that Dinner: What’s on the Menu?

-The special menu usually has five or six entree choices.
+This year, the special menu for Veterans Day usually has four entrée choices.
 It is more limited than the full restaurant’s menu, but it is representative of the restaurant’s offerings, and it helps staff make sure they have enough food to serve any veteran or active duty military member who wants a free meal.

 Each of these meals includes unlimited soup, salad, and breadsticks but not drinks or gratuity.